 Addiction treatment has improved since it first emerged in the late 1800s to early 1900s.
-Experts have developed various methods to help people overcome the disease.
+Experts have developed various methods to help people overcome the disease of addiction.
 One of these is EMDR therapy, which is relatively new in addiction treatment even though it’s been around since the 1980s.
-After years of studies, rehab centers have started to use it more to treat addiction.
+After years of studies, rehab centers have started to use EDMR more to treat addiction.

 What Is EMDR Treatment?

 EMDR stands for eye movement desensitization and reprocessing.
-This therapy technique helps people heal from the trauma that causes some of the underlying emotional issues of addiction.
+This therapy technique helps people heal from the trauma that is often a root cause of addiction.
 It demonstrates that the mind can recover from trauma just like the body heals from physical injuries.

-The reason why this treatment works for addiction is that trauma is a common cause of drug use.
-People who suffer from emotional distress may self-medicate to relieve their symptoms.
+The reason why this treatment works for addiction treatment is because trauma is a common cause of drug use.
+People who suffer from trauma-induced emotional distress may self-medicate to relieve their symptoms.
 The only way for them to recover is to address the trauma that caused their symptoms.
-EMDR therapy facilitates the healing process by helping people reprocess the disturbing events.
+EMDR therapy facilitates the healing process by helping people reprocess disturbing events.

 How EMDR Therapy Works

-To get the most out of EMDR treatment, it comprises a combination of elements.
-Through eight phases, it focuses on memories, current situations, and positive future actions.
+EMDR treatment is comprised of a combination of elements.
+Throughout eight phases, it focuses on memories, current situations, and positive future actions.
 The goal is for people to feel empowered by the events that cause them distress.

 During the first phase of treatment, therapists and clients identify distressing memories or situations.
 Knowing the issues to target helps therapists develop treatment plans.
 They also discuss the development of behaviors and skills that the clients will need for future conditions.
 This planning stage usually takes just one therapy session but could take more.

-Therapists ensure that their clients have ways to handle emotional distress in the second stage.
+Therapists ensure that their clients gain ways to handle emotional distress in the second phase.
 They might teach a range of stress-reduction strategies to use during and between sessions.
 The objective is for their clients to maintain balance as they experience quick and effective change.

 Phases Three to Six

 The next four phases initiate the procedures of EMDR therapy.
-The clients must recall a vivid image of the trauma and identify negative and positive beliefs about themselves.
+Clients must recall a vivid image of their trauma and identify negative and positive beliefs about themselves.
 They also have to recognize the emotions and physical sensations that they felt at the time of the incident.